gdbooks/LegacyOpenGL/Chapter7/SpecTex.md

 The function looks complicated, but you only have to really write it once in a friendly wrapper.
 After calling this function, you can discard the pixel data you are holding onto on the CPU, as the function will have uploaded it to the GPU

 ## Decoder
 So, how do we get that array of bytes that represents the texture?
+We have to decode a texture from it's source format (png, jpg, tga, etc...) into an array of bytes.
+We're going to use built-in windows functions to do this.

+In order to use windows to decode, you must include a reference to __System.Drawing__, as it contains the ```Bitmap``` class that we will use to decode the texture.
+The following block of code is commented to explain what is involved in devoding a texture.

 ```
 private int LoadGLTexture(string filename, out int width, out int height) {